sap-tutorials/Tutorials/tutorials/s4hc-abap-environment-create-custom-api/s4hc-abap-environment-create-custom-api.md

 ---
 title: Creating Custom Inbound API in SAP S/4HANA Cloud, public edition
-description: Creating a custom inbound API in SAP S/4HANA Cloud, public edition using Developer extensibility
+description: SAP now offers new capabilities for integration using the developer extensibility offered in the 3 System Landscape to allow customers to create custom APIs using released ABAP objects.
+We will learn how to create such a custom inbound API in this tutorial.

 auto_validation: true
 time: 6
 tags: [ tutorial>intermediate, programming-tool>abap-extensibility]